-Aside from the beach, these are my top picks for having a good time on a limited budget:
+Aside from the beach, these are my top picks for Best Free or Cheap Things to Do in Myrtle Beach:

 Catch a Pelicans game.
-The Myrtle Beach Pelicans are a minor league baseball team.
-Game tickets start at $8 each.
-Click here for a discount of up to $4 per ticket.
-The Pelicans also run daily promotions that can save you money at the concessions (e.g., BOGO hot dogs on Wednesdays and $1 draft beers on Thursdays).
+The Myrtle Beach Pelicans are a minor league baseball Advanced Class A Affiliate of the Chicago Cubs.
+Game tickets start at $11 each.
+The team game-day promotions that can save you money at the concessions (e.g., BOGO hot dogs on Wednesdays and $1 draft beers on Thursdays).
+The 2023 season starts in April.
+The Pelicans ballpark is located across the street from Broadway at the Beach.
+Myrtle Beach on the Cheap will have their promotional schedule on the site shortly after it’s made public.

 Play mini-golf.
-Myrtle Beach has tons of miniature golf courses (photo from Dragon’s Lair Fantasy Golf).
-Prices average around $8 for kids and $6 for adults.
-Click here for coupons.
+Myrtle Beach has tons of miniature golf courses.
+Prices average around $10 for an all-day-play pass.
+Click here for money savings discounts.

 Watch live tigers play.
 T.I.G.E.R.S.
 Preservation Station is a free wildlife exhibit where you can watch tiger cubs and large cats interact and play.
 It opens at 5:00 p.m. daily from March through October.
 You can also have your picture taken with the tigers for a fee.

 Take a vineyard tour.
 La Belle Amie Vineyard is actually in Little River, which is just north of Myrtle Beach.
 They give free tours, but the days and times vary so you’ll need to call in advance for the schedule (843) 399-9463.
-They also hold weekly music and wine events on Wednesdays, Fridays, and Saturdays, many of which are free.
+They also hold very popular music and wine events on Wednesdays and Saturdays.
 Click here for the schedule.

 If you liked this post, here are some others that may interest you: